-Screening and Assessment Summaries CIRTS Program Status Codes Initial Screening/Assessment Re-screening/ Re-assessment APCL ADI, CCE, HCE, SMMC LTC 701S 701S annually APCL OAA (IIIB, IIIC, IIIE, IIIEG) only Note: The 701S will generate a nutrition risk score when the nutrition Follow OAA targeting criteria Follow OAA targeting criteria section is completed.
+Screening and Assessment Summaries CIRTS Program Status Codes Initial Screening/ Assessment Annual Rescreening/ Reassessment/Signific ant Change APCL ADI, CCE, HCE and LSP (CCE criteria), 701S 701S SMMC LTC 701S 701S APCL OAA (IIIB, IIIC, IIIE, IIIEG, and IIIES), LSP (OAA criteria) Delete previous note Note: The 701S will generate a nutrition risk score when the nutrition section is completed.
 Completion of the nutrition section is required if the response to the question, "Do you need other assistance for food?" is "Yes."
-Completion of the nutrition section is optional if the response to the question, "Do you need other assistance for food?" is "No." 701S optional - The 701S generates a priority score and rank.
-701S optional - If the 701S is used to maintain the OAA APCL, then it must be completed annually to maintain the APCL status.
-APCL LSP Follow criteria according to program criteria used to implement the specific LSP project (either CCE or OAA criteria apply) Follow criteria according to program criteria used to implement the specific LSP project (either CCE or OAA criteria apply) APCL SMMC LTC and ACTV ADI, CCE, HCE 701S and 701B 701S annually and 701B annually by case manager APCL ADI, CCE, HCE and ACTV OAA C1 701S 701S annually APCL OAA registered services and ACTV OAA C1 701C or optional 701S 701C annually or optional 701S
+Completion of the nutrition section is optional if the response to the question, "Do you need other assistance for food?" is "No." Follow OAA targeting criteria 701S (except for IIIB transportation and IIIC1 services) Follow OAA targeting criteria 701S (except for IIIB transportation and IIIC1 services). completed annually to maintain the APCL status.
+ACTV ADI, CCE, and HCE 701B 701B by case manager APCL ADI, CCE, HCE and ACTV OAA C1 701S 701S and 701C (for IIIC1 only) annually APCL OAA registered services and ACTV OAA C1 701C and 701S (except for IIIB transportation) 701C and 701S (except for IIIB transportation)